Owain Evans

 Krueger D., Leike J, Salvatier J., Evans O. (2016)

-NIPS Workshop
+NeurIPS Workshop

 Learning the Preferences of Ignorant, Inconsistent Agents.